Eugenia Stamboliev

 Diplom (BA and MA) in Media and Communication Studies, University of Arts Berlin, Germany

-Vordiplom (equivalent to BA) in Law Studies, Free University Berlin, Germany
+Vordiplom in Law Studies, Free University Berlin, Germany